Efren Reyes facts for kids

 Legacy

 In 2024, the Matchroom World Nine-ball Tour announced the Inaugural Reyes Cup in honour of pool's greatest ever player that will take place in Manila, Philippines in partnership with Puyat Sports Inc. and Sky Sports.
-This is a brand-new Invitational event that will see Asia’s finest players take on Team Europe this coming October 17 to 20.
+This is a brand-new Invitational event that will see Asia’s finest players take on team Europe in a 5v5 team events.
+The teams compete over one team match, several doubles matches and singles matches, with the first team to win 11 matches claiming victory.

 Matchroom Multi Sport CEO Emily Frazer added: “The Reyes Cup sees a dream become a reality.
 Thanks to our partners at Sky Sports, the 30-year success of the Mosconi Cup has paved the way to deliver this format to a global audience.
 Given the storied history the Philippines has on the sport, it is only right that we honour Efren in his home country.
 It was a privilege to welcome him and dear friend Putch Puyat to the Hanoi Open last year.
 Efren’s passion for the sport has been unwavering for over 50 years, he is the perfect figurehead for this tournament and our sport.
 I couldn’t be more delighted than to be working alongside such a legend and organisation in Puyat Sports.”